18F/what-is-devops/transparency.md

-Always putting your work **in a place that's accessible to everyone**.
+...always putting your work **in a place that's accessible to everyone**.